josephlarralde/pd-jl/README.md

 # jl.pd.lib

-#### a collection of externals and abstractions for pure-data vanilla
+### a collection of externals and abstractions for pure-data vanilla

+This library is available as `jl` via pd vanilla's integrated package manager `deken`.

+#### building

-To install the library on your machine, first clone this repository :
+To build and install the library on your machine, first clone this repository :

 `git clone --recursive https://github.com/josephlarralde/jl.pd.lib.git`